U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 To view the DEIS

-A series of 13 public meetings/hearings will be held throughout the project area to provide information on the project and the DEIS.
-Each meeting will contain information displays about the EIS process and schedule, project locational maps, impacts to resources, potential land use plan amendments, and will provide a station for people to provide written and oral comments on the DEIS.
-Attendees will have the opportunity to have their verbal comments transcribed by a court reporter for the public record.
-The BLM must receive written comments on the DEIS by Monday, September 30, 2013.
+A series of 13 public meetings/hearings were held throughout the project area to provide information on the project and the DEIS.
+Each meeting provided information displays about the EIS process and schedule, project locational maps, impacts to resources, potential land use plan amendments, and a station for people to provide written and oral comments on the DEIS.
+Attendees were provided the opportunity to have their verbal comments transcribed by a court reporter for the public record.
+The public comment period on the DEIS closed on Monday, September 30, 2013.

 Schedule of DEIS Public Meetings/Hearings